ibm-cloud-docs/key-protect/pricing-plan.md

 ## Switching a pricing plan using the API or CLI
 {: #pricing-plan-switch-api-cli}

 For more information on how to switch pricing plans using the API or CLI, check out [Updating your pricing plan](/docs/account?topic=account-changing&interface=cli).

+When using the API or CLI, the name of the Cross Regional Resiliency plan is `cross-region-resiliency`.
+{: tip}